| Kevin Braddock: You wrote a piece for Vogue a while back…. Geoff Dyer: [British Vogue’s Features editor] Jo Craven

 ludicrous to me.
 They are there to publish.
 The idea of doing something

-In some weird way a lack of commercial success – and I do
+to keep a publisher happy is just completely anathema to me.
+Goodness… In some weird way a lack of commercial success – and I do

 believe this – I think it kept me young.
 I was always living